 "When I have a customs question, I know who I can call, or I can walk down the hall to their office."

-AF: The trick is to read multiple specialized trade publications daily; attend international trade conferences; and visit the Hogan Lovells website regularly, which has news alerts.
+BP: The trick is to read multiple specialized trade publications daily; attend international trade conferences; and visit the Hogan Lovells website regularly, which has news alerts.

 Where can new associates expect to be in five years?